thattimelessman/RaktJaal/README.md

   client-side — the app UI simply never displays the `phone` field outside the donor's own session.
 - Blood requests are open-read/open-create with no auth gate.
+- The `emailOtps` collection has no client-facing Firestore rule because it's only ever touched by the Admin SDK from the API routes — OTP hashes are never exposed to, or writable by, the browser.

 Before a public launch, move `phone` into a subcollection or a Cloud Function–mediated reveal so this is enforced at the database layer, not just